 Other symptoms that go hand in hand with cartilage damage include:

 Cartilage does not have an innate ability to heal itself.
 In other words, a cartilage injury is permanent.
 Chances of improvement are higher in case of younger patients and minor cartilage damage that a patient has suffered recently is easier to heal.
-But even if you have suffered severe cartilage damage, there may still be hope: regenerative medicine procedures.
+But even if you have suffered severe cartilage damage, there may still be hope: Integrative Treatments.

 Can cartilage regenerate or regrow at all?
 Not on its own.
 Unlike other types of tissue in the human body, cartilage does not have a blood supply, which makes the healing process all the more difficult.